andresgongora/synth-shell/README.md

 Also, for the best experience with `fancy-bash-promt.sh`, it's highly to configure your terminal to use a font face like `hack-ttf`.
-If you don't have it yet, its usually in the oficial repos of most common distributions.
+If you don't have it yet, its usually in the official repos of most common distributions.
 It's a clean and very productive font for terminals and IDEs alike.